ExpediaGroup/housekeeping/README.md

         # Database Password
         password: Ch4ll3ng3

+You can override spring boot data (HikariCP/hibernate) settings in the yaml by providing the relevant properties.
+Housekeeping defaults are added with lower precedence.
+For example override the default connection pool size to 5 add this:

+    spring.datasource.max-active: 5

+ See Spring boot documentation for a full list of properties that can be set.

 ## Programmatic Housekeeping Configuration
 Housekeeping allows you to configure your housekeeping job in a more fine grained manner by providing a certain set of Spring beans in your application.